-It has been noted that the reduced lag in reporting the cause-of-death data that has been achieved by Stats SA in recent years is to be commended, but resulted in a drop in the number of deaths reported for the year in question, owing to an increase in late transfers of records to Stats SA for processing.
-Attempts are being made to avoid this problem by extending the lag period to 14 months rather than 11 months (personal communication - Ms Mmamokete Mogoswane, Stats SA).
+It has been noted that the reduced lag in reporting the cause-of-death data that has been achieved by Stats SA in recent years is to be commended, but resulted in a drop in the number of deaths reported for the year in question, owing to an increase in late transfers of records to Stats SA for processing, possibly leading to a decline in ultimate completeness of registration.
+Attempts were made to avoid this problem by extending the lag period to 14 months rather than 11 months (personal communication - Ms Mmamokete Mogoswane, Stats SA) and this appears to have led to a noticeable increase in completeness of registration of deaths in 2014, and possibly 2015.

 As these estimates are based on the assumption of no further increase in the completeness of registration of deaths, there is some uncertainty and it will be important to benchmark the child mortality rates with the other data sources.
+In this regard our under-five mortality rates appear to be consistent with those from the 2016 SADHS but our infant mortality rates are quite a bit lower.
+Until it is possible to analyse the SADHS data fully it is difficult to decide which is closer to the truth.
 Further investigation is needed to assess why the deaths on the NPR exceed the number processed by Stats SA in an increasingly large age range.
-In addition, we had hoped to expand the analysis to provincial data in this report, but are still awaiting the VR data back to 2000 regrouped according to 2011 boundaries.
+In addition, we had hoped to expand the analysis to provincial data in this report, but are trying to make sense of the estimates of completeness of registration at the provincial level.